10 Best Laptops for Architecture ( 2024 BIM Software )

 • If you work with very very large models.
 The extra RAM will be used by your CPU to viewport, just like your GPU uses vRAM.

-• If you cannot afford a laptop or desktop with a dedicatedGPU, maxing out to 16GB will give your ‘integrated’ GPU articial ‘vRAM’ to work sort of like a dedicated GPU , this will also speed up viewport performance
+• If you cannot afford a laptop or desktop with a dedicatedGPU, maxing out to 16GB will give your ‘integrated’ GPU articial ‘vRAM’ to work sort of like a dedicated GPU thus speeding up viewport performance

 • The more RAM you have the faster the rendering because RAM is where all the data is temporarily stored for your CPU to run calculations.
 There’s a limit to this though and that’s usually about 16GB for most people.